§ §DUNEDIN

 Doing business in Dunedin

 Dunedin is structurally unlike the rest of New Zealand south of Wellington.
+Founded by Scottish and Free Church of Scotland settlers in 1848, Dunedin earned the name 'Edinburgh of the South' — a founding identity that still shapes its architecture, its institutional character and its design culture in ways no other New Zealand city can replicate.
 The University of Otago and its associated research institutes give the city roughly 22,000 students against a permanent population of around 135,000 — that ratio shapes everything from rental dynamics to hospitality trade patterns to the demographics of the consumer base.
 Dunedin Hospital is the major tertiary teaching hospital for the lower South Island, anchoring a large health sector.
 Heritage manufacturing and engineering remain an active part of the economy in a way they're no longer in Auckland or Wellington.
 And the city's heritage architecture stock — the densest concentration of Edwardian and Victorian commercial buildings in the country — has driven a distinctive design culture out of the Otago Polytechnic and Otago design programmes that punches well above the city's size.

 That translates directly into web design demands you don't get elsewhere.
 The university audience consumes content on phones during semester and lives on laptops between — sites have to work for both equally.
 The hospital and healthcare audience skews older and the accessibility bar is non-negotiable.
 The manufacturing and B2B audience expects depth that retail-focused builds don't deliver.
 And the city's design culture means visual standards are higher than the size of the local market suggests — Dunedin clients have been to the Otago Museum, walked the Octagon and seen what good heritage-meets-modern looks like.
 They notice when a site doesn't measure up.
 We build every Dunedin site for that audience reality — mobile-first Largest Contentful Paint under 2.5 seconds, WCAG 2.2 AA accessibility as a default not an upsell, and visual integrity that holds against the city's design heritage.
 That's the bar this city actually competes at.